BamlakHun/Web_Development_Course_Code/README.md

-# playing with HTML and CSS for web development
+# a web page, playing with HTML and CSS.